The Fascinating History of Puso in Cebu

 PUSO TODAY

-Puso with barbecue skewers
+Puso will barbecue skewers

 Even restaurants are no strangers to the famous hanging rice.